-It's safe to say that there have been a few years of anni horribiles for Eversheds (along with, to be fair, plenty of other firms) but things seem to be on the up.
+Things seem to be on the up at Eversheds after a few years of anni horribiles (along with, to be fair, plenty of other firms).

 The firm won a Golden Turd in the Firm Of The Year Survey

 2010 by a country mile after making a massive number of staff redundant - 735 in all during 2008/09.
-And whilst it's possible that the firm had needed to do this for years, it didn’t need to be so cloak and dagger about it.
-Its London senior partner didn’t need to send an email pointing out that he was sharing in everyone’s pain by foregoing pudding, and paying the bare minimum statutory redundancy was frankly shameful.
-Those who managed to hold onto their jobs found themselves with their pay and Christmas party cut.
+And whilst it's possible that the firm had needed to do this for years, its London senior partner didn’t need to send an email pointing out that he was sharing in everyone’s pain by foregoing pudding, and paying the bare minimum statutory redundancy was frankly shameful.

 That was then - but have things improved?
 Well, yes and no. The firm posted record profits in 2012/13 (up 6% on the year before) of £85.4 million and turnover hit £376m (up 2.7% on 2011/12).
 But, on the other hand, redundancy reared its ugly head again, with 166 jobs at risk at the start of 2013